Secret Circle (horse): 2014: five-year-old season

-Secret Circle made his 2014 debut in the Grade II Palos Verdes Handicap on February 2, 2014 at Santa Anita Park.
-He had good early speed between horses, dueled inside, put a head in front past the eighth pole, inched away from his pace rival in deep stretch but could not hold off the eventual winner Wild Dude.
-Secret Circle was expected to run in the Grade III Count Fleet Sprint on April 10, 2014 at Oaklawn Park but was mistakenly tranquilized when flown.
-Medications need 48 hours to clear, so he was forced to be scratched.
-He didn't race again until Grade I Santa Anita Sprint Championship on October 4, 2014.
-Facing Breeders' Cup Dirt Mile winner Goldencents, Secret Circle had good early speed and dueled inside, put a head in front on the turn, fought back leaving the turn and into the stretch and held third.
+Secret Circle made his 2014 debut in the Grade II Palos Verdes Handicap on February 2, 2014, at Santa Anita Park.
+He had good early speed between horses, dueled inside, put a head in front past the eighth pole, inched away from his pace rival in deep stretch, but could not hold off eventual winner Wild Dude.
+Secret Circle was expected to run in the Grade III Count Fleet Sprint on April 10, 2014, at Oaklawn Park but was mistakenly tranquilized when flown.
+Medications need 48 hours to clear, so he was scratched.
+He didn't race again until the Grade I Santa Anita Sprint Championship on October 4, 2014.
+Facing Breeders' Cup Dirt Mile winner Goldencents, Secret Circle had good early speed and dueled inside, put a head in front on the turn, fought back leaving the turn and into the stretch, and held third.

 The Santa Anita Sprint Championship was a prep for the Breeders' Cup Xpressbet Sprint.
-He was unable to repeat his 2013 success, but finished a very game second to Work All Week, getting beat by 1/2 length.
+Secret Circlr was unable to repeat his 2013 success but finished second to Work All Week by 1/2 length.
 He traveled to the east coast for a start in the Cigar Mile Handicap on November 29, 2014.
-Secret Circle stumbled badly at the start, but recovered to finish second.
+Secret Circle stumbled badly at the start but recovered to finish second.